 Grayhound was built by Marcus and Freya Pomeroy-Rowden.
 She was launched on the 4th of August 2012.
 She is a 5/6th scale replica of a three-masted Customs Lugger built in 1776 in Cawsand, Cornwall, UK.
 Grayhound carries a Category 0 licence for world-wide travel.
-She can carry 10 to 12 passengers and a crew of 5.
+She can carry 10 passengers and a crew of 5.
 She is armed with two cannons.

 The interior of Grayhound bears witness to the craftsmanship that characterises the entire ship.
 The internal spaces are very well thought-out, with a great deal of flexibility to accommodate guests, families and a professional crew.

 The Midship and forwards saloon

 Grayhound accommodates up to 12 people on a day sail, 10 on a holiday voyage and 8 on a cargo run.
 If Grayhound is hosting an event at the harbour-side she can take many more on board.
 She has two toilets.
 Bunks are dormitory-style, and bed linen is provided.
 There is a shower for occasional use.
 Grayhound provides heavy wet-weather and safety gear.
 We have a communal eating area below with a wide hatch so we can star-gaze while eating.
 In hot climates we eat alfresco.